Broccoli and Beef

 - 12 ounces broccoli florets

-- Whisk soy sauce, brown sugar, cornstarch, garlic, ginger, green onion, sesame oil, and chili paste together in a bowl.
+- Whisk soy sauce, brown sugar, cornstarch, garlic, ginger, green onion, sesame oil, and chili paste together in a bowl until sauce is smooth.

-- Mix the flour and ground pepper together in a shallow bowl.
+- Mix flour and ground pepper together in a shallow bowl.
 Dredge flank steak in the flour mixture and shake to remove excess.
-Keep steak pieces on a platter until all have been coated in flour.
+Arrange coated steak pieces on a platter.

-- Heat oil in a wok over high heat.
+- Heat oil in a wok or large skillet over high heat.
 Add steak and stir-fry until cooked through, 6 to 8 minutes.
-Use a slotted spoon to remove steak pieces from wok to a paper towel lined plate.
+Transfer cooked steak pieces to a paper towel-lined plate.

-- Add the broccoli to the wok and stir-fry until bright green, 2 to 3 minutes.
+- Stir-fry broccoli in the wok until bright green, 2 to 3 minutes.

 - Return steak to the wok.
 Pour the sauce over the broccoli and steak.
 Bring sauce to a boil and cook until it thickens, 1 to 2 minutes.
 Toss to coat broccoli and beef in the sauce.
 Serve immediately.